joeherwig/wakeup-sim-network/README.md

 <img src="https://raw.githubusercontent.com/wiki/joeherwig/wakeup-sim-network/img/wakeup-sim-network-logo.svg?sanitize=true" height="300px"/>

-Tired of manually starting up your networked Flighsim computers?
+Tired of manually starting up your networked flightsim computers?
 This small repo is intended to give you a small advice, how to get all networked computers up and running automatically whenever you startup your FSX or Prepar3D Flight simulator.

 It works with FSX and all Prepar3D versions including <img src="http://joachim.herwigs.info/img/P3Dv4-tag.png" height="24px">